tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 # Agile Development Process
-**Summary of planning and review meetings for sprints** Our first meeting for phase 1 occured on Feburary 16th during the tutorial, where we just submitted 'phase 0' and waiting for TA's comments for improvement.
+**Summary of planning and review meetings for sprints** Our first meeting for phase 1 occurred on February 16th during the tutorial, where we just submitted 'phase 0' and waiting for TA's comments for improvement.
 We discussed how the user stories can be improved by further breaking some of the user stories down into more specific stories, which can help our team to have clearer objectives.

 ## Sprint #1 (Week 1)
 ###Planning Meeting